The Zero CO2 Emissions Technology Project

 Seven full-time scientists staff NASA’s new effort, but it is budgeted for the equivalent of ten full time employees for fiscal years 2000-2002.
 The total budget available for those three years for in-house research is around seven million dollars.
 The main investigated area include Requirements and Concept Analysis, Hydrogen Combustion and Emissions, Air-Breathing Fuel Cells, YSZ Fracture Toughness (tougher electrolyte materials are needed in the higher-pressure air cycles envisioned for solid oxide fuel cell systems), and Liquid Hydrogen Tankage, Transfer, and Storage.
 In 1999, the project was started to support NASA’s stated objectives laid down by the Office of Aero-Space Technology in 1995 to decrease nitrogen oxide emissions of future aircraft by a factor of three within ten years, and reduce carbon dioxide emissions by twenty-five percent within ten years and by fifty percent within twenty-five years.

-The team is also studying the permeability of composite fuel tanks to liquid hydrogen.
-Aside from aiding liquid hydrogen-powered aircraft, this technology could help reduce the cost of ferrying materials to low-earth orbit to about one-tenth of the current $22,000 per kilogram in the next ten years and to around one-tenth of that within twenty-five years.
 A summary paper by the team stated that while hydrogen fuel can decrease carbon dioxide emissions, it also has the potential to produce “copious amounts” of nitrous oxide in advanced high-pressure high-temperature gas turbines.
 “The ability to develop fuel injection technology that controls this ‘prompt’ NOX production is a necessity for the successful use of this fuel,” the document asserted.
 Development of these technologies, coupled with efficient, low permeability, lightweight polymer matrix composite liquid hydrogen tanks “may allow the introduction of hydrogen fueled gas turbine subsonic aircraft in the future.”
 The team will burn hydrogen in a flame tube combustor simulating gas turbine engine operations to collect more data.

 Fuel cells have never been used as powerplants for aircraft before.
 “A thorough systems analysis of exotic fuel cell electric hybrid and advanced open cycle gas turbine systems optimized to fully exploit the beneficial physical properties of liquid hydrogen will be conducted," the document added.
 "These analyses will determine the feasibility of far-term application of liquid hydrogen as a fuel for both hybrid fuel cell aircraft propulsion and optimized subsonic gas turbine propulsion systems."